S2hubham/Pulumi-Proj/README.md

 # 8. Conclusion & Next Steps

-### Conclusion
+ Conclusion
 This project demonstrates a robust approach to deploying a static website using modern cloud infrastructure tools.
 Leveraging AWS S3, CloudFront, and Pulumi, the deployment process was automated and optimized for both performance and security.
 This submission is a testament to how Infrastructure as Code can simplify and enhance the deployment workflow.

-### Next Steps
+ Next Steps
 - **Live Site:**
   Check out the live site here: [CloudFront URL](https://d31g1hox7ufl5t.cloudfront.net)
 - **Detailed Blog Post:**
-  For a deeper dive into my process and challenges, read my blog post on Medium: [Insert Blog Link]
+  For a deeper dive into my process and challenges, read my blog post on Medium: [Dev Blog Link]()
-- **Feedback:**
-  I welcome any feedback or suggestions for further improvements.

 ---